A place to enjoy

 Farm Shop

 The Farm Shop sells an unbeatable range of local, artisanal produce alongside fruit and vegetables, and homemade goods.
-With all produce handpicked by Charlie and Dan, you’ll find an abundance of local treasures alongside an ever increasing aray of Falconhurst produce – meat from the farm, vegetables from our Market Garden, and honey from our bees.
+With all produce handpicked by Mollie and the team, you’ll find an abundance of local treasures alongside an ever increasing aray of Falconhurst produce – meat from the farm, vegetables from our Market Garden, and honey from our bees.

 Throughout the year we also host Brunch Clubs, Street food events and Supper Clubs and so there is plenty of reason to come and wind down here at the Farmshop.